evkx/evkx.github.io/content/models/cadillac/vistiq/vistiq_awd/_index.md

 - **Spotify:** Stream millions of songs, playlists, and podcasts directly from your car's infotainment system, providing endless entertainment options for your drive.
 - Waze

-### Phone Mirroring

-The Cadillac VISTIQ AWD supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
-This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System